raymondbutcher/pretf/README.md

 2. It imports `*.tf.py` files, runs the `main()` function, and writes the result to `*.tf.json`
 3. It runs `terraform` with any provided command line arguments

 This works as a transparent wrapper for Terraform.
-Your python code generates the Terraform configuration and then Terraform uses it.
+The Python code generates Terraform configuration and then Terraform uses it to manage them.

 ## Examples